← Back to Topics

 Image by Annemie Snoeckx, Pieter Reyntiens, Damien Desbuquoit, Maarten J. Spinhoven, Paul E. Van Schil, Jan P. van Meerbeeck, Paul M. Parizel CC BY 4.0 · Source

-E. Follow-up PET-CT in 3 months
+E. Repeat PET-CT scan in three months

 Mark this as a high-quality question